rdmaw/dot/README.md

 zinit self-update
 ```

-Reload again and check if it is installed by running:
+Reload again and check if zinit is installed by running:

 ```shell
 zinit zstatus